Advertisement

 • Don’t forget the front door – a festive wreath is a great way to welcome your Christmas visitors.

-See more images of the Christmas decorated home below
+See more of this Christmas-decorated home below

 Read this next: